 Electronic billing, or eBilling, is a process businesses can use to get paid quickly and securely without dealing with the hassles of paper bills and check payments.

 Electronic bills allow both bill delivery and payment to take place completely online, which improves efficiency while cutting costs.
-If this sounds like something your business could benefit from, learn more about how electronic billing works and why it may be a good fit for any business with recurring bills.
+If this sounds like something your business could benefit from, learn more about how invoice management software works and why it may be a good fit for any business with recurring bills.

 What is E-Billing?